8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 Retweets are at their peak at around 5PM.

-If you’re looking to maximize click-through-rates, post your content at 12PM and 6PM.
+If you’re looking to maximize click-through-rates on your social media marketing, post your content at 12PM and 6PM.

 On Facebook, if you want the most shares, it helps to post around 1PM.
 If you want the most clicks, post at 3PM.